top of page

 1. Purpose

-At Pennine Housing Solutions CIC, we are committed to providing high-quality homes and services to our residents.
-We recognise that sometimes things can go wrong, and when they do, we want to put them right quickly and fairly.
-This policy explains how residents can make a complaint and how we will respond in line with the Housing Ombudsman’s Complaint Handling Code.
+At Pennine Housing Solutions CIC, we are committed to providing high-quality homes and services to all our residents.
+We understand that things can sometimes go wrong, and when they do, we want to put them right quickly, fairly, and transparently.

 2. Scope

-This policy covers complaints about the standard or quality of our services, the behaviour or attitude of our staff or contractors, and the way a previous complaint has been handled.
-It does not cover matters subject to legal proceedings, those with a separate appeal process or those that occured over 12 months ago, which will be considered at our descretion provided there are good reasons on why they should be considered.
+This policy covers complaints regarding the standard or quality of our services, the conduct or attitude of our staff or contractors, and the handling of previous complaints.
+It does not cover matters that are subject to legal proceedings, have a separate appeal process, or occurred more than 12 months ago.
+Complaints outside this timeframe may be considered at our discretion if there are valid reasons for doing so.

 3. Definition of a Complaint

-A complaint is an expression of dissatisfaction, however made, about the standard of service, actions, or lack of action by the organisation, its staff, or those acting on its behalf.
-Service requests (e.g. reporting a repair) are not complaints unless you are dissatisfied with how they are being handled in which case we will raise a complaint and it doesn't stop our efforts to fulfill the request.
-We will record all service requests for monitoring and service review purposes.
+A complaint is any expression of dissatisfaction—however made—regarding the standard of service, actions, or lack of action by the organisation, its staff, or those acting on its behalf.
+Service requests (for example, reporting a repair) are not considered complaints unless you are dissatisfied with how they are being handled.
+In such cases, we will treat it as a complaint, without affecting our ongoing efforts to address the service request.
+All service requests will be recorded for monitoring and service review purposes.

-A resident does not have to use the word ‘complaint’ for an issue or service failure to be considered as a complaint.
-Where dissatisfaction is expressed, residents will be given the choice as to whether a complaint is raised or not.
-Complaints submited via a representaive or third party will be handled in line with our complaints policy.
+Residents do not need to use the word “complaint” for an issue or service failure to be treated as one.
+Whenever dissatisfaction is expressed, residents will have the option to formally raise a complaint.
+Complaints submitted via a representative or third party will be managed in accordance with our complaints policy.

 4. Our Commitment